ADITYAVOFFICIAL/Allocer/README.md

             <li>The system efficiently carries out seat allocation for 500+ student records currently present in the database.</li>
             <li>Passwords are encrypted with a simple Caesar-cipher algorithm before saving in the datasheet.</li>
         </ul>

-> [!IMPORTANT]
-> These results are for informational purposes only; consult a healthcare professional for accurate medical advice.

  ## Build Status
  [![Netlify Status](https://api.netlify.com/api/v1/badges/a1f776b3-3424-4a08-9f85-b212b66cfbe8/deploy-status)](https://app.netlify.com/sites/derma-scan/deploys)